 Parents/guardians who become volunteers (Scouters) are guaranteed a spot for their youth.
 The spot is made available when volunteer screening has been completed and the parent's status as a Scouter is Active.

 The newly active Scouter will be able to register their child in the Section that they are an active Volunteer with, effectively bypassing the waitlist.
 For example, a newly active Colony Scouter will be able to register their child in that Colony even if it is at capacity, but they will not be able to register their child in Cubs.
 Active Volunteers holding a Group Committee role can bypass the waitlist of any section within the Group they volunteer with.
-If newly active Volunteer's child was initially placed on a waitlist, Volunteer will need to remove their child from the waitlist first in order to be able to proceed with registration in this case.
+If newly active Volunteer's child was initially placed on a waitlist, Volunteer will need to remove their child from the waitlist first in order to be able to proceed with registration.

 Volunteer screening includes receiving a Police Record Check with Vulnerable Sector Search (in Manitoba & Nova Scotia a Child Abuse Registry Check is also required), 3 passed reference checks, online learning (5hrs), an interview and signing the Code of Conduct.